abdoemadselim/Vacation-Tracking-System/README.md

 ---

 ## 🛠 Constraints
-1. The system must not exceed the defined budget and timeline
+1. Is implemented as an extension to the existing intranet portal system, and uses the portal’s single-sign-on mechanisms for all authentication.
-2. The system must work on both mobile and desktop devices with a responsive design
+2. The system must work on both mobile and desktop devices with a responsive design.
 3. All access and changes to leave data must be logged.
 4. Must comply with different regional leave policies and employment contracts.